Start9Labs/documentation/site/source/user-manual/flashing/flashing-firmware.rst

     .. figure:: /_static/images/flashing/flash_firmware-pro-step6-proceed_yes.jpg
         :width: 30%

 #.
-The BIOS will be reflashed with the custom firmware.
+The BIOS will be reflashed with the new firmware.
 This may take a few minutes.
 When complete, remove the firmware USB (and insert your embassyOS USB if you are ready to install), then select "OK" to complete the process.

     .. figure:: /_static/images/flashing/flash_firmware-pro-step7-flashed_successfully.jpg
         :width: 30%